 IT departments rely on their VMware skill sets to enable all this functionality.
 Consequently, many successful shifts to hybrid cloud look to utilize VMware-based environments that have connectivity to the public clouds.

 There are three significant challenges to this shift, however:

 • Many organizations do not have the experience, technology, or scale for simple or cost-effective connectivity into the public cloud from their private cloud environment

-• Managing hardware, colocation, network gear, and so on means IT departments are stuck handling the world of capital budgets, hardware procurement cycles, and so on - but also have to deal with the billing, budgeting, and performance challenges of public clouds
+• Managing hardware, colocation, network gear, and so on means IT departments are stuck handling the world of capital budgets and hardware procurement cycles - but also have to deal with the billing, budgeting, and performance challenges of public clouds

 • Many hosted private cloud environments force a shift on an IT team toward a managed services platform, even if they have the expertise to manage the environment, because hosted private cloud providers are often loathe to “co-manage” gear and provide true administrative access—which also interferes with their desire to sell additional managed services

 The end result is that many IT departments don’t like either option: managing a hardware platform and datacenter space is time-consuming, costly, and doesn’t fit with the agility and economics of cloud adoption; but they also aren’t keen on throwing away the people, process, and technology they rely on for their “Type 1” traditional workloads.

 Do you get a cloud for your applications, or fit your applications to the cloud?